 In some cases, we can see losses while running the casing or circulating before cementing.
-These losses open up the alternative to pump a Loss Circulation Material (LCM) pill as a possible mitigation to lower the losses ahead of the cement job.
-However, based on experience with float LCM equipment, the following actions are recommended:
+These losses open up the alternative to pump a Loss Circulation Material (LCM) pill as a possible mitigation method.
+This will then lower the losses ahead of the cement job itself.
+However, based on my experiences with float LCM equipment, the following actions are recommended:

 - Always implement the equipment manufacturers recommendation for LCM through float equipment.
-If no recommendation from the manufacturer is available, do not pump LCM.
+If no recommendation from the manufacturer is available, simply do not pump LCM.

-- Previous use of LCM through float equipment has shown limited to no success in reducing losses while cementing.
+- Previous use of LCM through float equipment has been shown to have limited to no success in reducing losses while cementing.

 - If LCM pills are ultimately used:

 - Define the maximum allowable loss rate before cementing the casing without the need to consider the use of an LCM pill.
-Experience has shown that the cement itself is likely to cure losses during primary cementing.
-If applicable, consider increasing the cement excess, instead of using LCM.
+Various experiences have shown that the cement itself is likely to cure losses during primary cementing anyway.
+Where possible, consider increasing the cement excess instead of using LCM.

-- Maximum concentration to consider is 60 ppb of LCM.
+- The maximum concentration you should consider is 60 ppb of LCM.

 - Do not use a coarse material.
 The recommendation is for it to be <1 mm (this is not a standard value.
-Applicable size shall be reviewed with the equipment manufacturer)
+Applicable size should be reviewed with the equipment manufacturer)

-- LCM might worsen the situation: Adding more solids to an annulus that might not be cuttings free.
+- Consider the fact that LCM might worsen the situation e.g. if adding more solids to an annulus that might not be cuttings-free.